MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Book Your First Consultation

 It depends on where your skin problem area is.
-If you want to get rid of extra skin located on the abdomen, then an abdominoplasty (tummy tuck) might be better for you.
-Whereas if you also want to tighten the areas around your waist, back, and hips, then a belt lipectomy might suit you better.
+If you want to get rid of extra skin on the abdomen, then an Abdominoplasty (Tummy Tuck) might be better for you.
+However, if you also want to tighten the areas around your waist, back, and hips, then a Belt Lipectomy might suit you better.

 All surgery comes with some potential risks and complications: